-The book's title contains several competing allusions that make it difficult for a translator to convey all at the same time.
+The book's title contains competing allusions that make it difficult for a translator to convey at the same time.
 How would you translate "Twelve Stories of Russia: A novel, I guess"?
 Which elements of the original title would be preserved in your translation and which would be lost?
 Why would you prioritize your decision in this way?

 The opening passage of Twelve Stories (Book 1, Section 1) is disorienting and presents specific challenges for a translator.
 How would you translate these initial paragraphs to convey your understanding of the tone, voice and style of the original?view the pdf